Tinkerforge/doc/de/source/Software/IPConnection_Rust.rst

 .. code-block:: rust

     let receiver = ipcon.get_example_callback_receiver();
-    //No join is needed here, as the iteration over the receiver ends when the ipcon is dropped. thread::spawn(move || {
+    // No join is needed here, as the iteration over the receiver ends when the ipcon is dropped. thread::spawn(move || {
         for value in receiver {
             println!("Value: {:?}", value);